tronto198/mapnik-jni/README.md

 mapnik-jni
 ==========

 Bindings to use Mapnik from Java.
-This binding tries to strike the 80-20 rule by providing access to the most used parts of Mapnik.  mapnik-jni is usable for programatically building/introspecting a map, enumerating features and rendering with AGG.
+Supports programatically building/introspecting a map, enumerating features and rendering with AGG.

 This repository was forked from [springmeyer/mapnik-jni](https://github.com/springmeyer/mapnik-jni), which seems to be defunct, just like the original [SpatialInteractive/mapnik-jni](https://github.com/SpatialInteractive/mapnik-jni).
-I have explained some changes that I made in [this Pull Request](https://github.com/springmeyer/mapnik-jni/pull/9).
+I have explained some changes that I made in [this pull request](https://github.com/springmeyer/mapnik-jni/pull/9).

-Feel free to send patches.
-I will maintain this library as long as my client is planning to use it in production.
+**I have no use for mapnik-jni anymore.
+I might still accept simple pull requests, but if you need more than that, please fork this project and let me know – I will then shut down this fork.**

 Prerequisites
 -------------